anandijain/sippyart/README.md

 ## [listen](https://anonstandardunitofmeasurement.bandcamp.com/album/vae)

+## real todo/more feasible

+* change dataloaders for different subset selections (window striding)
+* option to have (len - window_len) # of windows, or (len // window_len)
+* given list of files, create a playlist where the same model trains on all files and creates one wav
+* fix gan

-## todo
+## ideas/misc

-* other generative models
 * preprocessing network to determine bpm and scale window size as a factor of beats/measures.
-* given list of files, create a playlist where the same model trains on all files and creates one wav
 * style classification
+* key classification
 * neural tuner
-* key classification
 * use nlp model to describe music
-* change dataloaders for different subset selections (window striding)
-* option to have (len - window_len) # of windows, or (len // window_len)
-* organize todo list